cimgui/cimgui/README.md

 * use whatever method is in ImGui c++ namespace in the original [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h) by prepending `ig`
 * methods have the same parameter list and return values (where possible)
 * functions that belong to a struct have an extra first argument with a pointer to the struct.
-* where a function returns UDT (user defined type) by value some compilers complain so another function with the name `function_name_nonUDT` is generated accepting a pointer to the UDT type as the first argument. (or second argument if it is a struct function)
+* where a function returns UDT (user defined type) by value some compilers complain so another function with the name `function_name_nonUDT` is generated accepting a pointer to the UDT type as the first argument.
 * also is generated `function_name_nonUDT2` which instead of returning the UDT type returns a simple version (without functions) called `UDTType_Simple` (`ImVec2_Simple` for `ImVec2`)

 # example bindings based on cimgui